 Get in contact

-Alex welcomes enquiries regarding private and public art commissions, opportunities for exhibiting existing work, invitations for talks, workshops, and interviews, and enquiries about contract programming on digital art projects.
+Alex welcomes enquiries regarding private and public art commissions, opportunities for exhibiting existing work, invitations for talks, workshops, and interviews.